 Boraginaceae (family name)

 Growing information: NATIVE BIENNIAL WILDFLOWER growing to 0.9 m (3ft) by 0.6 m (2ft in).
-Needs free-draining soil, preferring light and chalky soils, often near the sea, and is drought tolerant.
+Needs free-draining soil, preferring light and chalky soils, but can grow in any soil if well-drained, and is drought tolerant.
 Hardy to minus 34ºC.
 Requires reasonably open grassland or disturbed soil to self-seed.
 The most unusual feature of this plant is its protection of nectar inside the flower from vaporisation in hot weather or from flushing away when it rains.
 This is why for almost all the summer, this plant is a stable source of nectar for bees.
-It produces nectar throughout the day, unlike most plants that just produce it for short part of the day.
-Medicinally has been used to relive skin conditions and treat snake bites.
-It is noted for attracting wildlife.
+It produces nectar throughout the day, unlike most plants that just produce it for a short part of the day.
+Medicinally has been used to relieve skin conditions and treat snake bites.

 If buying 2 plants in 1 pot, separate and plant seedlings at 1m (3 foot) spacing in Autumn or early Spring to allow the plants to grow tall before flowering.